 In our litigious society, real estate appraisers are increasingly vulnerable to many kinds of liability.
 Luckily, there are steps you can take to limit your legal liability and keep yourself and your business protected.
 Here are five excellent resources offered by McKissock Learning with tips and tools to help you protect your appraisal practice — including a Pro-Series webinar coming up on Wednesday, October 13, 2021.

 Many professionals know they should have an engagement letter for every assignment, but few understand the full importance of the letter.
-Craig Capilla will discuss the legal ins and outs of the engagement letter to put appraisers in the best position to satisfy client expectations and limit liability.
+In this Pro-Series webinar on Wednesday, October 13, 2021, Craig Capilla will discuss the legal ins and outs of the engagement letter to put appraisers in the best position to satisfy client expectations and limit liability.
 For those that can craft their own engagement letters, Craig will have tips on areas of focus and terms to consider.
 For appraisers working off the client’s template engagement agreement, Mr. Capilla will discuss areas to pay attention and ways to enhance protections.